HobnobMancer/cazy_webscraper/README.md

 `database` - \[REQUIRED\] Path to a local CAZyme database to add UniProt data to.

 `source` - \[REQUIRED\] Define source databases of protein sequences.
 Accepts 'genbank' and 'uniprot'.
-To list both, separate with a single space, e.g.
+To list both, separate with a single space (' ')
 ```bash
 cw_extract_sequence cazy_database.db genbank uniprot
 ```